 SweRV CSR Specification

-Sequences mainly consist of various register read/writes that are executed in series or in parallel.
+Sequences mainly consist of various register reads/writes that are executed in series or in parallel.
 So first, we need to make sure that we have the SweRV Control Status Register (CSR) properly defined.
 Figure 2 shows the CSR definition in spreadsheet format using IDesignSpec™ Excel.
-SweRV has 14 unique registers in which a few of them are simply repeated twice such as ‘meigwctrl’ and ‘meipl’ registers.
-The corresponding RTL, UVM register model, C Headers and documentation can be easily generated from a single source using IDesignSpec.
+SweRV has 14 unique registers which a few of which are simply repeated twice such as ‘meigwctrl’ and ‘meipl’ registers.
+The corresponding RTL, UVM register model, C Headers, and documentation can be easily generated from a single source using IDesignSpec.
 When the CSR is captured in this manner, you will be able to minimize SoC functional flaws caused by errors/changes in the specification.

 PIC Core Initialization and Regular Operation Sequences

-- IP – Specifies the absolute or relative path of the register map defined in IP-XACT, System RDL, RALF, document or sheet in the same workbook.
-In Description corresponding to the IP, user can describe general description of the sequence.
+IP – Specifies the absolute or relative path of the register map defined in IP-XACT, System RDL, RALF, document, or sheet in the same workbook.
+In the Description corresponding to the IP, the user can describe general description of the sequence.
 Properties used for the entire sequence can also be defined here.

-- Constants – Users can specify various types of number format (binary, decimal, hexadecimal, etc.) as the value of constants.
+Constants – Users can specify various types of number formats (binary, decimal, hexadecimal, etc.) as the value of constants.
 Such values which won’t alter during the course of execution can be described here.